Edward F. Coppinger

-Edward F. Coppinger is an American politician who represents the 10th Suffolk District in the Massachusetts House of Representatives.
-Coppinger was sworn into office in January 2011.
-His district covers all of West Roxbury, South Brookline, and a portion of Roslindale.
+Edward F. Coppinger is an American politician who represented the 10th Suffolk District in the Massachusetts House of Representatives from 2011 to 2023.
+The district covers all of West Roxbury, South Brookline, and a portion of Roslindale.
 He lives in West Roxbury, Massachusetts with his wife and four daughters.

 Personal life

-A lifetime resident of West Roxbury, Coppinger has long been active in the community, from coaching teams in local sports leagues to serving on the board of West Roxbury Main Streets.
+Coppinger is the son of former state representative Francis X. Coppinger.
+He is a life-long resident of West Roxbury and has long been active in the community, from coaching teams in local sports leagues to serving on the board of West Roxbury Main Streets.
 In March 2008, Coppinger partnered with his friend, John Fitzgerald, to build and publish the website, www.parkwayboston.com, a local news website where parents could find information about local sports leagues and events for their children.
 Coppinger stopped working on the site once he announced his plans to run for office in order to prevent any concerns over conflict of interest.

 2010 Campaign

 He defeated five opponents in a Democratic primary on September 14, 2010, garnering nearly 2,600 votes with the runner-up finishing with over 1,500 votes.
 Coppinger's results were strongest in the Boston part of the 10th Suffolk District where 2,461 votes were cast in his favor.
 Kelly Tynan, the second place candidate in the Boston part of the district ended up with 1194 votes.